MicrochipTech/PIC32MZW1_WebSocket_HTTP_Website/readme.md

 <img src="images/websocket_browser.gif" width=1000>
 </p>

-Users can find the details of the WebSocket Server Service in this [link](https://github.com/Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/tree/master/system/wss) and another example of the WebSocket Server Example proejct in this [link](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32mzw1_wfi32e01/tree/master/apps/web_socket_server).
+Users can find the details of the WebSocket Server Service in this [link](https://github.com/Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/tree/master/system/wss) and another example of the WebSocket Server Example project in this [link](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32mzw1_wfi32e01/tree/master/apps/web_socket_server).

 ### AJAX VS WebSocket
 The original HTTP server module on WFI32 can support the AJAX techniques to provide the real-time data to the webpage.
 WebSocket in this project is another techniques to send real-time data.